• Home

 The exact number of calories and carbohydrates in chili will depend upon the precise measurement and ingredients used.
 This easy Texas chili recipe serves four and has approximately 223 calories and 7 grams of carbohydrates per serving.

-This recipe as written is gluten-free.
-However, always check brand labels to ensure you are using gluten-free products!
+This recipe for texas chili no beans is gluten-free.
+However, always check brand labels to ensure you are in fact using gluten-free products!

 This chili recipe is low carb as it has approximately 7 grams of carbs per serving.
 However, make sure you either use a low carb beer or substitute the beer for beef broth to keep this recipe keto-friendly.

-Easy to prepare and full of bold flavors, this hearty chili will definitely become a most requested family favorite!
+Easy to prepare and full of bold flavors, this texas chili no bean recipe will definitely become a highly requested family favorite!

 Until next week, friends, cheers – to legendary chili sans the beans!